Home ยป

 Indoor Studio Space

 Indoor studios are my favorite go-to spot lately for portrait sessions.
 I love the privacy, controlled environment, option for natural lighting or studio lights, and clean backgrounds.
-Check out my favorite spaces in downtown Los Angeles HERE.
+This space also has a prep station for hair/makeup and changing rooms for outfit changes.
+Check out my favorite studio spaces in downtown Los Angeles HERE.
 Rentals starting at +$100.

 Baldwin Hills Scenic Overlook